Our services to clients

 Allen & Overy is committed to providing the highest quality of service to our clients.
-If you are a client and you are dissatisfied with any aspect of the service provided to you we would ask that in the first instance you contact the partner responsible for the matter or your relationship partner who will be happy to discuss the matter with you.
+If you are a client and you are dissatisfied with any aspect of the service provided to you we would ask that in the first instance you contact the Partner responsible for the matter or your Relationship Partner who will be happy to discuss the matter with you.
 If you are still dissatisfied, then you are entitled to invoke our complaints process.
-A copy of our complaints procedure may be obtained from Allen & Overy’s General Counsel.
+A copy of our complaints policy is available here.

 If the matter is still not resolved at the conclusion of our complaints process, you may be entitled to ask the Legal Ombudsman of England and Wales to consider your complaint.
 A complaint to the Legal Ombudsman must normally be made within six months of the date of the conclusion of a firm's complaints process.
 The Legal Ombudsman’s services are available to all members of the public, certain small businesses, charities, clubs, societies, associations and trusts.
 Details of how to contact the Legal Ombudsman and further information, including the eligibility criteria for invoking its services, can be found at www.legalombudsman.org.uk.

 You have a right to challenge or complain about a bill.
 If all or part of a bill remains unpaid, we may be entitled to charge interest on the outstanding amount unless a client has raised an unresolved bona fide query.

 We primarily act for employers defending claims, which may involve discrimination, whistleblowing and other regulatory or multi-jurisdictional aspects.
 Read our transparency statement here.

 Professional indemnity insurance